United States involvement in regime change: 1964: Brazil

 Since the Cuban Revolution, the United States started watching Latin America to keep any socialist governments out, and in 1961, when the Brazilian president Jânio Quadros resigned and the vice-president João Goulart assumed power after the scandal of the Legality Campaign, the United States started to get worried, as João Goulart had already shown sympathy for socialism, and slowly, the relationship between Brazil and the United States began deteriorating, with Washington getting favorable on inciting a coup d'état to oust him.
 When João Goulart started talking about an agrarian reform, many groups, especially in the military, started conspiring against him, with the idea of a coup d'état to overthrow him appearing and gaining force within the Brazilian population and military.

-Political chaos would ensue until the March of the Family with God for Liberty happened, of which many of those who opposed João Goulart went to the streets to protest against him.
+Political chaos ensued until the March of the Family with God for Liberty happened, of which many of those who opposed João Goulart went to the streets to protest against him.
 When the coup d'état broke out on March 31, 1964, the United States sent its Navy and Air Force to help the military rebels through Operation Brother Sam.
 When the coup d'état ended up being successful and João Goulart was overthrown, a right-wing military dictatorship assumed power and ended up running the country until March 1985.
 The United States would also go on to support the Brazilian military dictatorship through Operation Condor.